 In villages, GLS (General Lighting Service) filament bulb is used for street lighting purpose.
 These bulbs are used in different watts like 60 watts, 100 watts, 200 watts etc. The efficiency (1600 lumens for 100 W GLS) of these bulbs is very low, it leads to energy wastages and lifespan of the bulb is less i.e. 1000 burning hours and bulbs require replacement regularly.
 Considering this the programme of Bright Street Light at Grampanchayat of Tribal areas will be implemented to save energy by providing energy efficient street light fittings (36 W- CFL), which has more efficiency in terms of lumens output (2900 lumens for 36 W CFL) and more lifespan i.e. 10,000 burning hours.
-During the year, 4658 fitting are proposed with estimated cost of Rs.
-70.00 lakhs.
+Under this programme Nil villags will be covered with estimated cost of Rs.
+Nil lakhs.